Published by Jeremy. Last Updated on November 16, 2023.

 In 2023, A Musical Christmas Carol runs from December 15th to 23rd at the Byham Theater.

 The Western Pennsylvania Model Railroad Museum is an attraction well worth the visit during its brief operation from mid-November to early-January.
 This museum in Gibsonia is home to one of the largest model train exhibits in the region, which features the train journey from Pittsburgh to Cumberland, Maryland, as it was in the 1950s.
 Head over to this one to check it all out and see how many landmarks you can spot!

 On your way back in to Pittsburgh be sure to stop at Casa Narcisi for a glass or two of wine!

 Phipps Winter Flower Show – Holiday Magic!

 We featured Phipps early on in this guide for their Spring Flower Show, and they get a rare second listing during the Christmas season as the conservatory goes all out with their annual Holiday Magic!
 Winter Flower Show which even includes a nighttime light display in their outdoor gardens!

 We recommend getting to this one a bit before the outdoor gardens open at 5pm in order to enjoy the stellar lighting of dusk before heading out to the courtyard when dark.
 After spending time in the garden, return inside to see your favorite rooms at night!

-The Phipps Winter Flower Show runs throughout the month of December and is closed Christmas Eve and Christmas Day.
+The Phipps Winter Flower Show runs throughout the month of December but closes early on Christmas Eve and is closed on Christmas Day.